johnwmillr/johnwmillr.github.io/_posts/2018-02-07-trucks-and-beer.markdown

 description: Analyzing country music lyrics
 ---

+To my complete surprise, this post was picked as a winner in the [2018 Pudding Cup](https://pudding.cool/process/pudding-awards-2018/)!

+If you aren't already familiar with The Pudding's incredible data storytelling work, go [check them out!](https://pudding.cool/)

+---

 Inspired by a post on [Big-ish Data](https://bigishdata.com/2016/10/25/talkin-bout-trucks-beer-and-love-in-country-songs-analyzing-genius-lyrics/), I've started working on a textual analysis of popular country music.

 More specifically, I scraped Ranker.com for a list of the top female and male country artists of the last 100 years and used my [python wrapper](https://github.com/johnwmillr/LyricsGenius) for the Genius API to download the lyrics to each song by every artist on the list.
 After my script ran for about six hours I was left with the lyrics to 12,446 songs by 83 artists stored in a 105 MB JSON file.
 As a bit of an outsider to the world of country music, I was curious whether some of the preconceived notions I had about the genre were true.

 Some pertinent questions:
   - Which artist mentions trucks in their songs most often?
   - Does an artist's affinity for trucks predict any other features?
-Their gender for example?
+Their gender, for example?
 Or their favorite drink?
   - How has the genre's vocabulary changed over time?
   - Of all the artists, whose language is most diverse?
 Whose is most repetitive?